 Many foot and ankle problems can be treated conservatively with noninvasive options like physical therapy, rest, and bracing.
 But sometimes, surgery is necessary to restore the damaged area and improve your mobility and function.
-Dr. Kevin Blue, DPM, FACFAS, is double-board certified and is recognized as a top provider of foot and ankle surgery in Parker, Colorado.
-As a fellowship-trained physician, Dr. Blue is skilled in performing preop evaluations in patients at Colorado Foot + Ankle Sports Medicine and considering their individual needs so he can recommend the optimal approach to help them heal and recover as quickly as possible.
+Kevin Blue, DPM, FACFAS, Derek Ley, DPM, AACFAS, and the team are well-versed in performing foot and ankle surgery.
+They provide preop evaluations in patients at Colorado Foot + Ankle Sports Medicine, located in Parker, Colorado, and consider their individual needs so they can recommend the optimal approach to help them heal and recover as quickly as possible.

 Foot and ankle surgery is performed only when more conservative treatment options have been attempted and have failed to provide you with long-term relief for pain and other symptoms, or in cases where your injuries are too severe or too complex for conservative approaches to be considered in the first place (such as a complex fracture).
 Prior to surgery, you’ll have X-rays and sometimes other diagnostic imaging exams to help Dr. Blue determine if surgery is the best option for you and to help plan the surgery if needed.